 Alcohol Server Permits

 Everyone who sells or serves alcohol in the state of New Mexico is required to obtain a permit by taking a New Mexico approved Alcohol Server Education class.
 This includes all Bartenders, Waiters, Managers, Liquor License Owners, Convenience or Grocery Store Clerks, and the Designated Resident Agent for the License.
+Server Permits are valid for 3 years.
+Temporary Server Permits are valid for 150 days from the date of issuance.

 The Division issues and renews approximately 16,000 permits annually.
 The permits are valid for three years from the date of the class and must be renewed PRIOR to expiration.
 Also, temporary server permits are valid for 120 days only, if you have not received your permit in the mail by then you must contact this agency immediately at (505) 476-4875.